 Choosing a third-party backup solution

-So what should you be looking out for in a Salesforce backup recovery solution?
+So what should you be looking out for in an off-platform Salesforce backup and recovery solution?

 1. Regular, reliable backups